 In the grounds of the church, next to the lych-gate, is a small memorial garden remembering those who served in the Burma Campaign (1941 - 1945) during World War II.

 Houseboat Reach was the name given in Edwardian Times to a half mile stretch of the Thames, on the Surrey bank, opposite St Peters and downstream from the railway bridge.
 It was lined with luxurious houseboats and many parties went on in the evenings.
 Servants were brought in from the posh London homes and entertainers were hired.
 Boats were illuminated with lanterns and it was a wonderful sight to behold.
-Today all the large houseboats have gone, there is no path along the river, on the Surrey side, and the only boats are the small launches moored at the bottoms of gardens belonging to private houses facing onto the river.
+Today, all the large houseboats have gone, there is no path along the river, on the Surrey side, and the only boats are the small launches moored at the bottoms of gardens belonging to private houses facing onto the river.

-With the coming of the railway to Staines in 1948, the town became a popular "country" resort on the river, away from the hustle, bustle and smog of London.
+With the coming of the railway to Staines in 1848, the town became a popular "country" resort on the river, away from the hustle, bustle and smog of London.
 For the less well-off, they would only come here on a day ticket and have to travel back to their humble homes and drab life in the evenings.
 For the better-off they could stay overnight in one of the town's hotels or inns.
 However, for the wealthiest, they could buy or rent a large houseboat on "Houseboat Reach" and entertain guests and have them to stay.

 "This ground was purchased out of public subscriptions raised by the Staines Committee for the Commemoration of the Diamond Jubilee of Her Majesty Queen Victoria.
 June 1897"

 You can also take a break here by having a seat in one of the old benches.
 Most are really well preserved and have lasted the effects of time.
-They were all made in Johnson & Sharp Foundry which was situated next to the Blue Anchor, on the corner of the High Street and Thames Street.
+They were all made in Johnson & Sharp Foundry which was situated next to the Blue Anchor Inn, on the corner of the High Street and Thames Street.